 - In 2016, a national campaign was developed by a Cooperative Network-led committee of diverse communication professionals through the Cooperative Communicators Association.

-Browse a few general cooperative resources here and see the resources linked below for the current theme and campaign collateral.
+Browse a few general cooperative resources here, and see the resources linked below for the current theme and campaign collateral.
+Also, don't forget to download or order the Co-ops Are Everywhere! coloring book.